-Instrument Makers Learn A Long-Overdue Lesson: It Isn't Just Men Playing Guitar
+Instrument-Makers Learn A Long-Overdue Lesson: It Isn't Just Men Playing Guitar

-When Sadie Dupuis, the lead singer and songwriter of Speedy Ortiz, started playing guitar in her early teens, she didn't think of herself as a "female" guitarist — at least at first.
+When Sadie Dupuis, the lead singer and songwriter of Speedy Ortiz, started playing guitar in her early teens, she didn't think of herself as a female guitarist — at least at first.

 "I knew that I was the only girl in my high school who played.
 But it wasn't until I started touring as an adult and seeing how few women were on bills that it started to really matter to me that I was a woman who could play technically challenging parts," Dupuis says.

 On the band's current tour, however, Dupuis says she still deals with gendered expectations.
-"A guy walked up to me after our set and he said, 'You know you're actually really good for a g- ... guitarist.'
+"A guy walked up to me after our set and he said, 'You know, you're actually really good for a g— ... guitarist.'
 He caught himself in the middle, before he told me I was actually really good for a girl."

-Guitar sales have declined a bit over the last decade.
+Guitar sales have declined a bit over the past decade.
 The nation's largest instrument retailer, Guitar Center, is facing more than $1 billion in debt; Gibson filed for bankruptcy earlier this year; and Fender, which is privately held, has debt estimated at $100 million.
-But, Fender CEO Andy Mooney says, some of that drop may have to do with marketing — and outdated assumptions about whom the industry is selling to.
-When the company conducted a consumer survey in 2015, it learned women made up half of first-time guitar buyers.
+But, Fender CEO Andy Mooney says, some of that drop may have to do with marketing — and outdated assumptions about to whom the industry is selling.
+When the company conducted a consumer survey in 2015, it learned that women make up half of first-time guitar buyers.

 "There was probably a misconception in the industry that everybody who bought a guitar for the first time wanted to be a long-haired [rock] god," Mooney says.
 "That's a very small percentage of the total universe, less than 10 percent."

 In the 19th century, women often performed parlor music on small, gut-stringed guitars.
-In the 20th, more and more took to the concert stage: classical guitarists Luise Walker and Ida Presti, electric jazz guitarist Mary Osborne and rock pioneer Sister Rosetta Tharpe, to name a few trailblazers.
+In the 20th century, more and more took to the concert stage: classical guitarists Luise Walker and Ida Presti, electric jazz guitarist Mary Osborne and rock pioneer Sister Rosetta Tharpe, to name a few trailblazers.
 Still, women playing guitar have long had to deal with diminished expectations: often seen as novelties, or not seen at all.
 When Tish Ciravolo bought her first bass guitar in the mid-1980s, the salesman was only interested in talking with her boyfriend.

 "We walk in and the guy behind the counter — that's the sales guy — and my boyfriend have a conversation about how I want to learn how to play bass and what bass would be really good for me," she says.
 "So they decide what bass I should buy."

-When Ciravolo's band was invited to perform at a L.A. radio station, it wasn't exactly the break she was hoping for: "The Battle of the Bitches" pitted four all-female bands against each other to see who would win the top prize at the end of the night.
+When Ciravolo's band was invited to perform at a Los Angeles radio station, it wasn't exactly the break she was hoping for: "The Battle of the Bitches" pitted four all-female bands against each other to see who would win the top prize at the end of the night.
 Nevertheless, Ciravolo remained dedicated to the instrument.

 In 2001, she took a few of her instruments to the National Association Of Music Merchants' annual trade show.
-"I was on the NAMM [an instrument trade show] floor, in a sea of black guitars, showing a cute, pink daisy," she says.
+"I was on the NAMM floor, in a sea of black guitars, showing a cute, pink daisy," she says.
 "A thousand people in four days came by and said, 'That will never work.
 Girls don't come into music stores.' "

 But they did.
 They saw Miley Cyrus play a Daisy Rock on Hannah Montana; Taylor Swift and Avril Lavigne played Daisy Rocks, too.
-Ciravolo expanded her line, eventually selling over a half million guitars to date.
+Ciravolo expanded her line, eventually selling more than half a million guitars to date.

-Others tried to follow suit, but in many cases, the marketing was still behind the times: Ads in magazines like Guitar World rarely showed women actually playing guitars.
+Others tried to follow suit, but the marketing was still behind the times in many cases: Ads in magazines such as Guitar World rarely showed women actually playing guitars.
 "When I was 13, I would go to the music magazine section, and the covers were always these naked or bikini-wearing models — not players," guitarist Fabi Reyna says.

 Five years ago, Reyna founded a DIY magazine called She Shreds.
 In 2016, her readers successfully campaigned Guitar World to stop using bikini models in its "gear guide" issues.
 She Shreds' circulation has since grown to 40,000, with close to half of its readers identifying as male.